shayanbagchi/Web-Dev-Resources/README.md

 # Web-Dev-resources
-find every getting-started guide in one place.
+Find every getting-started guide in one place.